CCMatson/choose-your-own-adventure/README.md

 ![](/assets/images/Screenshot.png)

-When I made this game, I imaged that my client was an marine-related industry or aquarium in the Pacific Northwest.
-In Washington State, many people and animals rely on our natural resources, including the Salish Sea.
-Marine industries and aquariums educate the public about the diversity of life under water, and importance of these natural resource.
-This game is intended to be used as engagement piece that could be played to get someone excited to learn more about life under water in the Salish Sea.
+This game is intended to be used as engagement piece that could be played to get someone excited to learn more about life under water.
+When I made this game, I imagined that my client was an marine-related industry or aquarium in the Pacific Northwest.
+In Washington State, many people and animals rely on natural resources, including the Salish Sea.
+Marine industries and aquariums use media, like this choose your own adventure game, to educate the public about the diversity of life under water and importance of these natural resource.

 ## Technologies used 💾
 - HTML